Sea lamprey: Distribution and habitat

-In North America, they are native to the Connecticut River basin in the United States.
+In North America, they are native to the Connecticut River basin in the United States, and invasive to the inland Great Lakes and Lake Champlain in New York and Vermont.

 The largest European populations of sea lampreys are located throughout the southwestern areas of Europe (north-central Portugal, north-northwest of Spain, and west–southwest of France).
 These countries also support the main fisheries of the species.

 Ecology

 Sea lampreys are anadromous; from their lake or sea habitats, they migrate up rivers to spawn.
 Females deposit a large number of eggs in nests made by males in the substrate of streams with moderately strong current.
 Spawning is followed by the death of the adults.
 Larvae burrow in the sand and silt bottom in quiet water downstream from spawning areas and filter-feed on plankton and detritus.

 After several years in freshwater habitats, the larvae undergo a metamorphosis that allows young, post-metamorphic lampreys to migrate to the sea or lakes, and start the adult hematophagous method of feeding.
 Some individuals start hematophagous feeding in the river before migrating to the sea, where sea lampreys prey on a wide variety of fish.

 The lamprey uses its suction cup-like mouth to attach itself to the skin of a fish and rasps away tissue with its sharp, probing tongue and keratinized teeth.
 A fluid produced in the lamprey's mouth, called lamphredin, prevents the victim's blood from clotting.
 Victims typically die from excessive blood loss or infection.
 After one year of hematophagous feeding, lampreys return to the river to spawn and die, a year and a half after the completion of metamorphosis.

 Lampreys are considered a delicacy in some parts of Europe, and are seasonally available in France, Spain, and Portugal.
 They are served pickled in Finland.
+Mostly known for preparing cooked or grilled river lamprey, the sea lamprey occasionally is caught in the rivers of Latvia as well together with river lampreys.